SHSAT Test Prep: How hard is the SHSAT?

 The way the questions on the SHSAT are formulated can make the test particularly difficult for students.
 The SHAT does not just require close reading of the passages, but of the questions as well.
 Although some answer choices may make accurate statements about the passage, this does not mean they are the right answer, and can often be traps.
 Students need to be careful to choose the answer choice that directly responds to the question as it is phrased, even if it is less vivid and specific.
 The same applies to the math section.
 For example, you may solve an equation correctly, but not realize until it’s too late that the question was asking for the value of 3x, not x.
 There may be volume questions where two of the values are in inches, and one in feet.
 If you neglect to convert the units, you will arrive at the wrong number, which naturally, will be among the answer choices.

 Unlike many other tests, the SHSAT also includes poetry on the reading comprehension section.
 This can pose a challenge to some students who lack experience analyzing and interpreting figurative language.
-Some of the prose passage can also be quite difficult, especially those extracted from 19th century texts, which often contain antiquated vocabulary and syntax that most students will not have encountered in their normal reading.
+Some of the prose passages can also be quite difficult, especially those extracted from 19th century texts, which often contain antiquated vocabulary and syntax that most students will not have encountered in their normal reading.

 Another source of difficulty on the SHAT is the timing component.
-Students are given a 3 hour block of time, and though it is suggested to spend 1 hour 30 minutes per section, they are ultimately responsible for pacing themselves.
+Students are given a 3-hour block of time, and though it is suggested to spend 1 hour 30 minutes per section, they are ultimately responsible for pacing themselves.
 This is very different from most other tests, which have a set time limit for each section.
 If a student hasn’t practiced their pacing, they run the risk of spending too much time on one section, resulting in them not being able to answer all the questions or having to guess.

 How do I get good at SHSAT?